anttitapsa/text_game/README.md

 There are six kinds of commands you can use while running the program by writing those in terminal.

 `A name HP name of weapon damage/`
-`H attacker target/`
+Add new character with a weapon.
+E.g. A Bilbo 25 Dagger 8 `H attacker target/`
 `L/`
 `W file/`